-Christchurch Regenerative Medicine and Tissue Engineering (CREaTE) group PhD student, Gabriella Brown, is part of a team working on the difficult task of printing large, viable pieces of cartilage to ultimately be used as replacement tissue in human surgery.
+Christchurch Regenerative Medicine and Tissue Engineering (CREaTE) group PhD student, Gabriella Lindberg, is part of a team working on the difficult task of printing large, viable pieces of cartilage to ultimately be used as replacement tissue in human surgery.

 3D Bioprinting, where biological materials such as cells are printed into 3-dimensional human parts, is one day expected to revolutionise healthcare.
 But there are still many basic hurdles to overcome.
 A key one is that the materials that cells like are soft and too liquid to print with.
 The trick is then to design a range of materials, known as bioinks, that offers both a good cell environment and that can be printed with good resolution into any larger structures at room or body temperature.

 Gabriella’s role in the CREaTE team is to design the ideal material for cartilage or stem cells to grow in, so they are in optimal condition when printed but also providing a long-term function.
 During her PhD she is experimenting with different variations of polymers and biological factors to fabricate smarter bioinks.

 “Cells are very responsive to the environment they are in.
 My aim is to take cartilage or stem cells and find the best 3D-environment for them to grow and feed in, which constantly changes over time as the tissue is forming’ she explains.